The Top Places to Visit Near Whangarei

 The Best Day Trip from Whangarei for Families

 Glistening bays to rugged mountains, Whangarei Heads offers plenty to fill up an amazing day trip from Whangarei.
 A highlight along the Whangarei Heads Road is the hike up Mt Manaia taking approximately two hours to return.
-If beaches are more your thing, don’t miss the 5km (3-mile) stretch of white sand that is Ocean Beach.
+If beaches are more your thing, don’t miss the 5 km (3 mi) stretch of white sand that is Ocean Beach.
+Another popular option, if you get there early, is the Te Whara Track day hike on the coastal paradise of Bream Head.

-Check out the 12 Fantastic Things to Do at Whangarei Heads for more ideas on activities.
+Check out the 15 Best Things to Do at Whangarei Heads for more ideas on activities.
+We also list an itinerary of the area in The Budget & Backpacking Guide to Whangarei.

 Waipu